pavankumarsai18/Containers/README.md

 * Technologies Used

 ## How to use this
-To run this library it is enough to download the src floder and run the makefile.
-This implementation includes implementation of different datastructures from sratch.
+To run these programs please implement the following steps
+1. Download the project
+2. Open the src file
+3. Choose which DataStructure you would like to run
+4.

 ## Vector
 ![VectorImage](/pics/vector.png)